-Leveraging Legal Leadership: The General Counsel as a Corporate Culture Influencer
+Leveraging Legal Leadership: The General Counsel as a Corporate Culture Influencer by ACC CEO Veta T. Richardson and Director of Advocacy and Public Policy Mary Blatch

 "The only thing we have is one another.
 The only competitive advantage we have is the culture and values of the company.
 Anyone can open up a coffee store.
 We have no technology, we have no patent.
 All we have is the relationship around the values of the company and what we bring to the customer every day.
-And we all have to own it."
+And we all have to own it.